Newfoundland police officer acquitted in contentious sexual assault case

 A jury has acquitted a Newfoundland police officer of sexually assaulting an intoxicated woman he drove home from a bar while on duty.

 Const.
-Carl Snelgrove of the Royal Newfoundland Constabulary broke down in tears after being found not guilty of the allegation early Friday evening.
-He hugged his lawyer, and then family members, sobbing audibly.
+Carl Douglas Snelgrove of the Royal Newfoundland Constabulary broke down in tears after being found not guilty of the allegation early Friday evening.
+Snelgrove, who goes by Doug, hugged his lawyer, and then family members, sobbing audibly.

 The 11 member jury had started deliberations just after noon on Thursday in a case that turned on the issue of consent.